lukstafi/ppx_minidebug/README.md

 ## Usage

 Tracing only happens in explicitly marked lexical scopes.
-The extension points vary along four axes:
+The entry extension points vary along four axes:

 - `%debug_` vs. `%track_`
   - The prefix `%debug_` means logging fewer things: only let-bound values and functions are logged, and functions only when their return type is annotated.